Return to main Vanishing B.C. page Return to home page

 R.G.
 Sidley, the namesake of Sidley Mountain (and the dot on the map called Sidley), came from Ontario, his brother a professor of English at McGill, and took up a homestead in 1885 at the forks of Nine Mile Creek, almost on the 49th parallel.
 He gave Anarchist Mountain its name and established its first post office.
 It was the strikes at Camp McKinney that brought settlers to the region.
 The wagon road from Camp McKinney to Sidley in 1893 brought in the ten-stamp mill for the Cariboo mine at Camp McKinney.
 The Dewdney Trail to Wild Horse Creek wound around the hill on the south side of Anarchist Mountain, sometimes on the Canadian side of the boundary and sometimes on the American side, depending on the grade.
 At the time of the Rock Creek gold rush, Chinese packed supplies over the Dewdney Trail, but were waylaid on the US side; subsequently they cut a new trail on the Canadian side, known as the China Road.

-Charles Coss with his wife and three children arrived in 1894.
+Charles Cross with his wife and three children arrived in 1894.
 They came from Lynden over the Dewdney Trail with cattle to homestead.
 Other early settlers were: Dave McBride, Jim Kehoe, Zeb Kirby, Chester Charlton in 1899; Bill Acres, the Cudworth family, Grahams Higginbottoms, and the Kelseys.
 Manning Cudworth became the mailman between Midway and Sidley.

 It was possible to take wagons by way of 9-mile creek to Oroville, where Okanagan Smith still had a trading post.
 The road from Bridesville to Osoyoos not completed until 1910.
 Bridesville was first known as Maud, a name given by the postmaster, Hozie Edwards, in honour of his wife.
 Immediately south of Bridesville is what is now known as Rock Mountain.
 It was known as One-eyed Mountain because the first three settlers, Delanders, Bozarth and Wilder were all one-eyed.
-The first school in the Bridesville district was on One-eyed mountain.
+The first school in the Bridesville district was on One-eyed Mountain.
 It was built on Joe Jonson's ranch about the year 1902.

 * * *